hyosung11/Launch-School/Courses/journal.md

 19:45 After dinner and cleaning up I studied a little more and finished Practice Problems: Object Creation with Prototypes

 20:10 I finished the Anki cards for Practice Problems: Object Creation with Prototypes (OLOO).
 I'm going to the couch and my MBP now.

+20:39 On the couch and outlining Lesson 4: Subclassing and Code Reuse Patterns > Assignment 4: Subtyping with Constructors and Prototypes

+21:05 Done for tonight.